Sony boosts forecasts as profits smash estimates

 Sony, which also revised its annual forecasts up last quarter, hiked net profit outlook to a record ¥1.1 trillion for the fiscal year to March, from an earlier estimate of ¥800 billion.

+Demand for the game machine has exceeded Sony’s expectations, but component shortages across the industry may prevent the company from increasing production beyond its existing plans.

+"We are doing our best on production so that we can ship as many units as possible at the earliest timing,” the CFO said.
+The PS5 will continue to be sold at a loss next fiscal year, but the impact would be "neutral” once peripherals and PS4 sales are factored in, he added.

-The much anticipated PlayStation 5 console hit shelves in November, kicking off a head-to-head battle for holiday sales with the new Xbox from U.S. rival Microsoft.
+The much anticipated PS5 console hit shelves in November, kicking off a head-to-head battle for holiday sales with the new Xbox from U.S. rival Microsoft.

-PS5 sales reached 4.5 million units by end-December and Sony expects to sell 7.6 million by the end of March, hoping to beat the performance of the PlayStation 4.

-The demand has led to chaotic scenes at electronic stores when supplies do become available.
+The demand for PS5 has led to chaotic scenes at electronic stores when supplies do become available.

 "PS5 got off to a steady start in general, selling well in accordance with its plan," said Hideki Yasuda, an analyst at Ace Research Institute in Tokyo.